 Useful apps for your holiday

-There are some great fun apps available to make your Gambia holiday more enjoyable, here are a few:
+There are some great fun apps for your Gambia holiday information.

 Star Walk allows you to point your device at the sky and discover names of stars, planets and constellations.